Sink Connector Development Guide

 What to do:

-- Complete any in-flight writes
+- Complete any in-flight external writes

 - Close connections to external system